-Writing songs with other people is one of the funnest parts about being in a band but there’s a lot of trappings people don’t expect when it comes to working with other people in a creative aspect.
+Writing songs with other people is one of the most fun parts about being in a band but there’s a lot of trappings people don’t expect when it comes to working with other people in a creative aspect.

 If it’s just a cover band then this won’t be a big issue but if you’re writing original songs you need to all somewhat agree what sort of direction you’re heading.
-If you want to bring something unique to the mix, think about how it will mesh with and explain the idea you have in mind to the band.
-Talk to your bandmates and try to all be on the same page as much as possible.
-And make sure your taste’s overlap beyond Oasis and that Pumped Up Kicks or whatever songs were played in your local disco.
+If you want to bring something unique to the mix, think about how it will mesh with what’s already there and explain the idea you have in mind to the band.
+Talk to your bandmates and try to be on the same page with them as much as possible.
+And make sure your taste’s overlap beyond Oasis, Pumped Up Kicks or whatever songs were playing in your local disco.

 They’re really good in their role, whatever it may be.
 The problem is they can’t share.
 They’ll insist that “someone’s gotta be in charge” and “no one else is doing it” but you secretly think they wouldn’t have it any other way.
 This secret will come out when someone publicly protests a decision made by “The Regime” and the Dick-tator will cry out treason.
 Nothing but utter compliance will be tolerated and a small insurgency will develop in the background until a civil war tears the band apart.
 By the end of it, the Dick-tator will remind you of that kid who you went on a play-date with who started crying when you tried to play with their toys and wouldn’t give you a go on their Xbox.

 It’s usually the singer.
 Sorry but it is.
 It could be anyone who feels their contribution is the most important, anyone who can easily overlook the input of other band members.
 But like I said, it’s usually the singer.
 It’s common enough for bands to turn into a benevolent dictatorship where everyone has a say but someone makes the final decision but this only works in three ways:

 1. If the Dictator’s role is purely ceremonial and only extends to getting everyone’s asses to practice.